CoderAllan/vscode-angulartools/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/coderAllan.vscode-angulartools) ![Visual Studio Marketplace Installs](https://img.shields.io/visual-studio-marketplace/i/coderAllan.vscode-angulartools) ![GitHub top language](https://img.shields.io/github/languages/top/CoderAllan/vscode-angulartools.svg) ![GitHub last commit](https://img.shields.io/github/last-commit/CoderAllan/vscode-angulartools.svg) ![GitHub](https://img.shields.io/github/license/CoderAllan/vscode-angulartools.svg)

-AngularTools is a collection of tools for exploring an Angular project, help you with documenting, reverse engineering a project or help when refactoring.
+AngularTools is a Visual Studio Code extension with a collection of tools for exploring an Angular project, help you with documenting, reverse engineering a project or help when refactoring.

 Some of the tools may seem very basic, but can be a powerful help when you have them right at your fingertips.